hiro-9999/blog/DevOps/Full Stack/Typescript/cookie.md

 An XSS vulnerability enables an attacker to inject JavaScript into a site.
 A CSRF vulnerability enables an attacker to perform actions on a website via an authenticated user.

+Using HTTP cookies in Express

+In order to use cookies in Express, you use the cookie-parser module.

+Parse cookies

+const cookieParser = require('cookie-parser')

+app.use(cookieParser())
 ```